hpc2n/selecting-modules/docs/programs.md

     - **UPPMAX (Pelle):** Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN or R-bundle-Bioconductor.
 RStudio is also a separate module.
     - **HPC2N:** Little is installed with the basic R module, but most common packages are available as extensions of R-bundle-CRAN, R-bundle-CRAN-extra, or R-bundle-Bioconductor.
 RStudio is a separate module and only runs on the login nodes via Thinlinc, so it should be used sparingly.

-??? info "About packages on HPC systems"
+??? note "About packages on HPC systems"

     Course module on [R packages](https://uppmax.github.io/R-matlab-julia-HPC/r/packages/)